Curve Customer Protection

 This means you don’t recognise a transaction made on your Curve Card and you have no previous relationship with the company who’s taken the payment.

 When won’t I be covered?
 What are the exceptions? *

 There are instances where you may not be covered by Curve Customer Protection.
 These are listed below.
-In these cases, you can still ask Curve to raise a chargeback on your behalf as per the Mastercard chargeback rules.
+In these cases, with the exception of crypto-related purchases or any other type of commodity purchase, you can still ask Curve to raise a chargeback on your behalf as per the Mastercard chargeback rules.

 The following transactions made using the Curve Card aren’t covered under the Curve Customer Protection:

 Real estate transactions (including the purchase of a timeshare)

 Transactions made at investment companies or for the purchase of financial products

 The purchase or sale of shares or any form of interest in a business

 Purchases made for the purpose of trading cryptocurrencies or any other type of commodity (as noted above, we cannot raise a chargeback for this type of transaction)